Rick McCallum: The Young Indiana Jones Chronicles

 Several years after their first meeting, Lucas was preparing his first weekly live-action television program, The Young Indiana Jones Chronicles, and turned to McCallum to produce the ambitious series, which was to be shot in 35 countries.
-With a unique perspective on the eventful early life of Indiana Jones – including its cinematic qualities, an emphasis on storytelling and characters, and an enticing promise of new adventures each week – McCallum helped attract a stellar list of writers and actors to the creative ranks of the series.
+With a unique perspective on the eventful early life of Indiana Jones – including its cinematic qualities, an emphasis on storytelling and characters, and an enticing promise of new adventures each week – McCallum helped attract a list of writers and actors to the creative ranks of the series.
 Among the directors with whom McCallum worked on the series were Bille August, Nicolas Roeg, David Hare, Mike Newell, Deepa Mehta, Terry Jones, Gavin Millar, Simon Wincer, and Carl Schultz.
 During its run, the Academy of Television Arts & Sciences honored Young Indiana Jones with 12 Emmy Awards from 26 nominations.
-The series debuted on DVD in 2007, and McCallum served alongside Lucas as a joint executive producer on a series of 94 acclaimed documentaries that accompany the episodes and illuminate the real-life history behind their stories.
+The series debuted on DVD in 2007, and McCallum served alongside Lucas as a joint executive producer on a series of 94 documentaries that accompany the episodes and illuminate the real-life history behind their stories.